mikaturunen/aws-sam-seed-example/README.md

 ## Deploying the example to AWS

-You need to have `AWS Access Key ID` and `` at hand.
+You need to have `AWS Access Key ID` and `AWS Secret Access Key` at hand.
 Preferrably configured in with `aws configure`.
 This guide does not help you with those but assumes you know what you're doing.

 Running the below commands assume that you have everything correctly configured in with `aws configure` so that you can freely use the CLI. `SAM` under the hood just simply uses `AWS CLI` to communicate into AWS.